revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 "need to be scared of monsters from another time"

-Envoy of someone who no
+Envoy of someone who no longer exists

+Path will cross a trail you must follow the path when the name comes up

+"[[Gotha]], feel no fear" (Goddess of Civilisation)